We have a history of success going all the way back to 1871, when our company was first established in Hanover, Germany.

 The demand for tyres of various types and different uses grew simultaneously with the dynamic development of world automobile manufacturing.
 To keep pace with market requirements, we created a dedicated testing centre.
 Our Contidrom tyre testing facility opened in 1967 on the edge of the Lüneburg Heath.

 The golden age of transportation and mobility provided wonderful inspiration to another emerging art-form: advertisements.
-Within the archives of Continental, there is a stunning collection of painted posters reflecting not just the qualities of our products but also the aspirations of our customers.
+Within our archives, there is a stunning collection of painted posters reflecting not just the qualities of our products but also the aspirations of our customers.

 Whether it was about performance, safety, or merely the glamour of traveling to exotic locations, there's plenty to savor in these colorful snapshots of cultural history.